Nissi-Olugbode/Palmora-Group-HR-Analysis/README.md

 ### Data Analysis

 ### Power BI Dashboard
+The analysis includes a interactive Power BI dashboard with the following visualizations;
+-
 ### Insights
 - There is no significant gender paygap seen in the dataset.
 - 654 employees fall below the required $90,000 minimum salary.